 There are a variety of options for child care in the Boulder area, including child care centers, preschools, family child care homes, and in-home nannies.
 Child care is expensive throughout the United States because of staff-to-child ratios, families requiring multiple shifts to care for their children for long hours, facility costs, and food costs.

 Among the most expensive child care costs in the country, Colorado comes in at seventh.
 There is often a wait of nearly one year to enroll in a childcare center in Boulder County.
 Parents should budget approximately 16% of their income on care for an infant and up to 12% on care for a preschool-aged child.
 The average price in Colorado for infant care is approximately $15,000 per year, and the average price for preschool-age child care in a center is $12,000 per year.

 To help parents with the cost of child care, Colorado offers a Child Care Assistance Program for those who are eligible.

 Boulder Entertainment Costs

 There are many amazing things to do and places to explore in Boulder.
-Two tickets to the movies costs about $22, while the best seats at a theater performance cost around $213.
+Two tickets to the movies cost about $22, while the best seats at a theater performance cost around $213.
 A cocktail drink in a downtown club is approximately $11, and a beer at a neighborhood pub costs about $5.50.
 Visitors of Boulder can plan to pay approximately $181 per day, which combines their hotel stay, meals, and activities.

 Average Salary in Boulder